Wifsimster/outlet-mqtt/README.md

 ## Description

-Switch command with an ESP8266 through a MQTT broker
+Switch command with an ESP8266 (UART) through a MQTT broker

 ## Files